CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 The following specific threats and vulnerabilities are of particular importance in the area of ​​*** *** network architecture and design:

-### 2 1 Failure or inadequate performance of communication linksIf the communication links are insufficiently sized or if their performance is no longer sufficient due to technical failures or due to a denial-of-service (DoS) attack, eg B. Clients communicate only limited with servers.
+### 2 1 Failure or inadequate performance of communication links
+If the communication links are insufficiently sized or if their performance is no longer sufficient due to technical failures or due to a denial-of-service (DoS) attack, eg B. Clients communicate only limited with servers.
 As a result, the access times to internal and external services (eg cloud services) increase, which are sometimes only limited or even unusable.
 Also, any business-related information is no longer available.
 As a result, production downtime can occur, for example, or essential business processes fail.

 ### 2 2 Insufficiently secured network access